evercoinx/meme-tools/README.md

 2. Create the two meme images on [Midjourney](https://www.midjourney.com):

     - The token image with the size of 200x200.
-Save it as the _$TOKEN_SYMBOL.wepb_ in the _images/production_ folder
+Save it as the _$TOKEN_SYMBOL.jpg_ in the _images/production_ folder

     - The banner image with the size of 600x200.
-Save it as _$TOKEN_SYMBOL-banner.webp_ in the _images/production_ folder
+Save it as _$TOKEN_SYMBOL-banner.jpg in the \_images/production_ folder

 3. Create the social channels: